AvolitesLtd/TitanManual/docs/about-the-consoles/fader-wings.md

 If you want to see the legends and function information for the controls on the wing, there is a **Mobile Wing** workspace window - double click <Keys.HardKey>View/Open</Keys.HardKey> and select "Mobile Wing".
 Using the Context Menu buttons you can select different views for this workspace which combine the playbacks and macro/executor buttons into one screen, or you can display them in separate pages.

+The T3 Wing can be used with consoles running Titan v16 or newer.

 ## Tiger Touch Wing